huggingface/blog/bert-cpu-scaling-part-2.md

 ### 3. Optimized mathematical operators

-Now that we are well versed at the necessary building blocks for designing efficient data structures and parallel algorithms, the last remaining piece is the one running the computation, the one implementing the variety of mathematical operators and neural network layers to do what we love most, designing neural networks! 😊
+Now that we covered the necessary building blocks for designing efficient data structures and parallel algorithms, the last remaining piece is the one running the computation, the one implementing the variety of mathematical operators and neural network layers to do what we love most, designing neural networks! 😊

 In every programmer toolkit, there are multiple levels which can bring mathematical operations support, which can then be optimized differently depending on various factors such as the data storage layout